sourcegraph/handbook/content/departments/engineering/teams/release/on-call.md

 This is designed to ensure that an initial response is produced within 20 minutes of the page.

-> Note: ⚠️ An OpsGenie page is considered an emergency.
+> [!NOTE] ⚠️ An OpsGenie page is considered an emergency.
 It may wake up the EOC in the middle of the night.
 It's expected to be used with the utmost discretion.

 ### Support Responses